-In this section, we will share our insights as to why unlearning has been so challenging.
+In this section, we share our insights on why unlearning has been so challenging.
 We hope to show how our technique emerges naturally as a response to these issues.
-(To go straight to our method, you can skip to Section~\ref{sec:collapse_irrelevant_representations}.)
+To go straight to our method, skip to Section~\ref{sec:collapse_irrelevant_representations}.